JohannesBuchner/nway/README.rst

 3way catalogue matcher
 ======================================

-3way is a catalogue matching program for arbitrarily many catalogues.
+3way is a catalogue association program for arbitrarily many catalogues.
-It is useful for astronomical sky coordinates.
+It is useful for astronomical sky coordinates (RA, DEC).

 It uses 3 methods for matching: